 Homemade Turkey Soup can be stored in mason jars and canned.
 If you are not sure how to can properly, there are easy-to-follow instructions on Bernardin’s website.
 This way of storing the soup will allow you to enjoy the soup all winter long.

 You can also store it in the fridge in airtight containers or mason jars.
 This will keep the soup fresh for up to 5 days.

-Freezing the soup in single serving sizes in air tight containers is also a good way to keep the soup for up to 3 months.
-Thaw at room temperature or in the fridge then reheat in the microwave.
+Freezing the soup in single serving sizes in air-tight containers is also a good way to keep the soup for up to 3 months.
+Thaw at room temperature or in the fridge then reheats in the microwave.
 This way is perfect for weekday lunches throughout the winter.
 Just take the container out the night before and it will be ready for lunch the next day.

 Get Creative With This Soup

 This soup is mainly about the stock.
 This is the most important part of the soup.
 After the base recipe is made, what you add to the soup is up to you.
 This changes for us almost every time we make it.

 And when it comes to the kids, they like to add different vegetables and pasta than what I would normally add.
 They used to like alphabet pasta in their soup.
 Now they add shells or macaroni.